 Established in 2010, this

-to 31 December) a UK Masters student.
+to 31 December).
 ‘Masters’ includes MSc, MA, MPhil and

-MRes in a sport and/or exercise sciences related area.
-The prize is
+MRes and must be in a sport and/or exercise science related area.

 an expenses paid free communications presentation at the BASES Annual

 Conference.
-Expenses up to £300 on proof of receipts will be awarded (£200 for
+Expenses up to £250 (to cover 1-day delegate fee and travel expenses) on proof of receipts will be awarded.

 - The applicant must be a member of BASES.